Death Valley National Park is known for its many superlatives:

 Although you might think that it’s just a crumbling old building, Amargosa Opera houses a hotel and a cultural center where ballet performances are hosted during a specific season.

 I recommend booking a stay at Amargosa Opera House and Hotel because it’s such a cool experience that you won’t get anywhere else!
+I think it’s by far one of the best places to stay near Death Valley.

 PRO TIP: If you are driving to Death Valley from Nevada, fill up your car in Pahrump or Amargosa Valley because gas prices are high in Death Valley like in many other national parks in California.